mkeohane01/IDS706-Microservice/README.md

 Through our streamlined load testing process, accessible via `make` commands, we've rigorously evaluated our service's performance under high-traffic scenarios.
 Here's what we discovered:

 - Flask Server Health Check: Using `make load_test`, we can push over 5,000 requests per second, showcasing robust responsiveness.
 - Full Data Pipeline Performance: With `make load_test_datapipe_gui`, we observed a throughput of 200 requests per second.
-This is primarily constrained by the database's capacity for data storage and retrieval.
+This is primarily constrained by the database's capacity for data storage and retrieval and spending limits.

 ### Interactive Testing Tools: